Isaac-Tait/Fallfish_Tenkara_v2/content/blog/visiting-japan/index.md

 <p class="mb-2 mt-2 font-bold">Before You Arrive</p>

-<p class="mb-2 mt-2">If you are planning on doing any driving make sure you stop by AAA and pick up an <a href="https://www.aaa.com/vacation/idpf.html" target="_blank" rel="noopener noreferrer">International Drivers License</a> they only cost $15 and allow you to drive a rental car once you arrive in Japan.
+<p class="mb-2 mt-2">If you are planning on doing any driving make sure you stop by AAA and pick up an <a href="https://www.aaa.com/vacation/idpf.html" target="_blank" rel="noopener noreferrer" class="text-red-500 hover:bg-red-500 hover:text-white">International Drivers License</a> they only cost $15 and allow you to drive a rental car once you arrive in Japan.
 Do keep in mind that they drive on the left and you are probably not going to recognize some of the road signs (although most are pretty intuitive).</p>

 <img class="w-8/12 rounded-lg shadow-lg mx-auto" src="https://fallfish-tenkara-images.s3-us-west-1.amazonaws.com/FfT+-+Visiting+Japan/downtown+yokohama-visiting+japan.JPG" alt="Downtown Yokohama" />

-<p class="mb-2 mt-2">Also before you arrive make sure you pick up a <a href="https://www.japan-rail-pass.com/?ap=j0095g" target="_blank" rel="noopener noreferrer">Japan Rail Pass</a> They are worth their weight in gold and will save you a TON of money.
+<p class="mb-2 mt-2">Also before you arrive make sure you pick up a <a href="https://www.japan-rail-pass.com/?ap=j0095g" target="_blank" rel="noopener noreferrer" class="text-red-500 hover:bg-red-500 hover:text-white">Japan Rail Pass</a> They are worth their weight in gold and will save you a TON of money.
 They are mailed to your home of record so make sure you order it several weeks before your trip.</p>

 <img class="w-8/12 rounded-lg shadow-lg mx-auto" src="https://fallfish-tenkara-images.s3-us-west-1.amazonaws.com/FfT+-+Visiting+Japan/hapo+one+ski+resort-visiting+japan.jpg" alt="Hapo One Ski Resort" />

-<p class="mb-2 mt-2">If you do rent a car it would be very helpful to have an ETC Pass, this <a href="https://www2.tocoo.jp/en/contents/info/etc" target="_blank" rel="noopener noreferrer">site</a> has a great breakdown of the ETC Pass as well as driving in Japan.</p>
+<p class="mb-2 mt-2">If you do rent a car it would be very helpful to have an ETC Pass, this <a href="https://www2.tocoo.jp/en/contents/info/etc" target="_blank" rel="noopener noreferrer" class="text-red-500 hover:bg-red-500 hover:text-white">site</a> has a great breakdown of the ETC Pass as well as driving in Japan.</p>

 <img class="w-8/12 rounded-lg shadow-lg mx-auto" src="https://fallfish-tenkara-images.s3-us-west-1.amazonaws.com/FfT+-+Visiting+Japan/japanese+road+signs-1.jpg" alt="Road signs" />